 What does a Head of People/Talent do?

-- Define, socialise and protect the company culture.
+- Alongside the CEO and key stakeholders, define, socialise and protect the company culture

 - Coach and mentor business leaders to develop a high-performance environment.

-However, constant face-to-face engagement and a non-stop open-door approach can actually hinder some of the more strategic and reflective aspects of the role.
+Constant face-to-face engagement and a non-stop open-door approach can actually hinder some of the more strategic and reflective aspects of the role.
 Lots of businesses see this as counter-intuitive: their understanding is that the more time people spend in an office environment, the more work will get done.
 But this reasoning only works if the office is the most productive environment for every part of your schedule.
+Here are 3 reasons why a Head of People with a flexible schedule might be the best thing for your business.

-In order to be truly successful, a senior people/talent professional needs individual space.
+In order to be truly successful, a Head of People needs individual space.
 This time allows for strategic planning and reflection on big issues such as culture and overall performance.
 It can also be the only realistic time to tackle any necessary administration.

 A Head of People schedule tends to fall into 3 distinct categories: